wushouhe/fabric-tools/README.md

-# docs

-This repository contains all documented procedures to build an infrastructure for the Hyperledger Fabric project
+The documents contained in this repository focus on building out the Hyperledger Fabric environment on Linux on z Systems.